aruncveli/gerritr/README.md

 ### `patch`

-Amend the latest commit and push it to the target branch, thereby [adding a patchset](https://gerrit-documentation.storage.googleapis.com/Documentation/3.6.2/intro-gerrit-walkthrough.html#_reworking_the_change) to an already existing change in Gerrit.
+Amend the latest commit with the staged changes and push it to the target branch, thereby [adding a patchset](https://gerrit-documentation.storage.googleapis.com/Documentation/3.6.2/intro-gerrit-walkthrough.html#_reworking_the_change) to an already existing change in Gerrit.

 If `--message` flag is not specified, the commit message [will be preserved](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---no-edit).
 No change to the added reviewers.